babelouest/glewlwyd/docs/REGISTER.md

 ### E-mail body

 The pattern for the body on the e-mails for the current lang, You must use at least once the string `{CODE}` in the pattern to be replaced by the code.
-The pattern {TOKEN} will be replaced by the token used to build the url in the e-mail to get direct access to the validation step without entering the code.
+The pattern {TOKEN} will be replaced by the token used to build the URL in the e-mail to get direct access to the validation step without entering the code.

 Example, by using the following e-mail pattern: